Sign up now for FREE to read our insider reviews in full Sign Up Now

 Open all

-Located off the pretty Woodstock Road, a mile from the city centre and minutes from the trendy Summertown shopping area.
+St Edward’s School (known as Teddies) is one of the sector’s very best environmental juxtapositions, with a staggering 100 acres of green and pleasant land just moments from the urban Summertown High Street and only a mile from Oxford City Centre.
 It takes under 10 minutes to reach two train stations that connect with London and Birmingham within an hour.
 The M40 and M4 are quickly accessible, and Heathrow is less than an hour’s drive away.

-The 100-acre site is divided into ‘Quad Side’, where most of the action takes place, and ‘Field Side’, reached via a tunnel under the road and where the sports centre, fields, pitches and further boarding are located.
-As this is technically an urban school, there’s no grand entrance and parking is tight, but around the gatehouse corner you’ll find fine Victorian red-brick buildings surrounding Oxford’s second-largest quad (dug up for air raid shelters in World War Two).
+The 100-acre site is divided into ‘Quad side’, where most of the action takes place, and ‘Field side’ where the sports centre, fields, pitches and further boarding are located.
+As this is technically an urban school, there’s no grand entrance and parking is tight, but around the gatehouse corner you’ll find fine Victorian red-brick buildings surrounding Oxford’s second-largest quad (dug up for air raid shelters during the Second World War).

-The school recently wrapped up its biggest project in a century, with the construction of the Christie Centre – an extraordinary new space complete with a stunning library, sixth form social area and a reading room that aesthetically echoes Oxford’s colleges – and the Olivier Hall, a magnificent oval-shaped performance and assembly space with room for the whole school to gather together.
-Both come with all the sustainability credentials you would expect.
+Traditional buildings sit side by side with stunning architectural masterpieces such as the Christie Centre – an extraordinary new space complete with a magnificent library, sixth form social area and a reading room that aesthetically echoes Oxford’s colleges – and the Olivier Hall, a magnificent oval-shaped performance and assembly space with room for the whole school to gather together.
+Both come with all the sustainability credentials you would expect, given the schools ‘facilities for sustainable excellence’ mantra.

 Academics and destinations

-One of the key aims of the new Christie Centre is to encourage and foster university-style learning – and we were impressed by the wealth of private and independent study spaces for pupils to pick from (the sixth form reading room looks and feels more like a university library).
-There’s a small, well-integrated team of learning support staff available to provide extra help to pupils who need it.
+One of the key aims of the new Christie Centre is to encourage and foster university-style learning, and we were impressed by the wealth of private and independent study spaces for pupils to pick from (the sixth form reading room looks and feels more like a university library).
+There’s a small, well-integrated team of learning support staff available to provide extra help to pupils who need it, but empowering students to govern their own learning is as important as the learning itself and a far more long-lasting skill.
+St Edward's School is taking this approach even further in developing a Teddies ‘curriculum map’, which plots the growth needed from fresh-faced Year 9 to capable self-motivated undergraduate and mapping exactly when, where and how children will acquire every skill they need.

-As one of the top three rowing schools in the UK and with the Thames close at hand, coaching and facilities are at international level.
+As one of the top three rowing schools in the UK and with the Thames close at hand, coaching and facilities are at international level with some of this year’s cohort doing GB trials.
 Cricket is also particularly strong – the minimalist pavilion by John Pawson is marvellous – and recent successes have enhanced its reputation as one of the top schools nationally.
-But there’s something for everyone, and those who aren’t chasing places on the rugby or hockey A teams can find their niche in anything from athletics and sailing (there’s a reservoir nearby) to dance, squash or golf.
+But there’s something for everyone, and those who aren’t chasing places on the rugby or hockey A teams can find their niche in anything from athletics and sailing to squash or golf.
+Dance should also get some limelight here with around a quarter of the whole school taking dance as a lesson or hobby – and 20 per cent of those are boys.
+In a further gilding of the lily, plans are afoot to build a stunning community sports facility built around an indoor hockey pitch and with floodlit pitches and an athletics track providing yet more top of the range facilities for the benefit of Teddies students and the school children of the wider community - we’ll keep you posted.

-Strong art, design, drama and music have long been a feature of Teddies (Laurence Olivier was a pupil, and more recently, actors, Florence Pugh and Emilia Clarke) and stellar facilities help keep standards high.
+Strong art, design, drama and music have long been a feature of St Edward's School (Laurence Olivier was a pupil, and more recently, actors Florence Pugh and Emilia Clarke) and stellar facilities help keep standards high.
 A superb new music centre was completed in 2017, across the road from the North Wall Arts Centre, a RIBA award-winning 200-seater theatre and exhibition space used by the school and open to the public.
-Teddies plays and musicals give a few West End shows a run for their money – when we visited, a team of professional set designers and artists were toiling away ahead of a much-anticipated production of Sweeney Todd.
+Teddies’ plays and musicals give a few West End shows a run for their money and there’s always at least one St Edward’s creation at the Edinburgh Fringe.

-The school’s music department not only benefits from an energetic and passionate leader, it has a close relationship with the music community in Oxford and has collaborated with the English Chamber Orchestra and Garsington Opera Festival, among others.
-Lockdown mood-lifter ‘Friday at 5’ concerts have continued in person, by popular request.
-There’s a fantastic jewellery-design workshop and the design and technology space is a maze of machinery, with dynamic, on-the-ball staff – one an experienced and talented joiner.
+The school's music department not only benefits from an energetic and passionate leader, it has a close relationship with the music community in Oxford and has collaborated with the English Chamber Orchestra (among others) while the in-house ‘Friday at Five’ concerts are a popular and well-attended regular feature.
+There’s a fantastic jewellery-design workshop and the design and technology space is a maze of machinery, with dynamic, on-the-ball staff.

-Teddies’ longstanding ties with the army manifest in compulsory CCF in fourth form.
-Those opting out after this year can select a life skills course: think finance, mindfulness, research and presentation skills (genuinely useful stuff).
-Adding to this rich mosaic of learning are a cluster of mostly student-run clubs and societies, from bee-keeping and debating to journalism and psychology.
+St Edward's School’s longstanding ties with the army manifest in a thriving CCF from Year 10.
+Those opting out can select a life-skills course: think finance, mindfulness, research and presentation skills (genuinely useful stuff).
+Adding to this rich mosaic of learning are a cluster of mostly student-run clubs and societies, from beekeeping and debating to journalism and psychology.

-Very firmly a boarding school, with 83 per cent of pupils living in, though you’d never know who’s day or not.
-Pupils are allowed to sign out on Saturday after lessons and matches, but about half stay in for the weekend as there’s a massive amount – from informal BBQs to cinema trips and jaunts into the centre of Oxford – to keep them occupied.
+Very firmly a boarding school, with 84 per cent of pupils living in, though you’d never know who’s day or not.
+Children are allowed to sign out on Saturday after lessons and matches, but typically around 40 per cent of the pupils stay in for the weekend as there’s a massive amount on – from informal barbecues to cinema trips and jaunts into the centre of Oxford, all previewed in the termly Weekends at Teddies booklet.

-There are 13 houses – five for girls, five for boys and three co-ed (an increasingly popular choice) – Apsley started welcoming girls to become the newest co-ed option.
+There are 13 houses – five for girls, four for boys and four co-ed (an increasingly popular choice).
 In a delightfully inclusive spirit, day pupils, even if they live minutes away, are allocated a space in each house to stash their belongings or have a well-deserved break: they don’t leave until either 6.30pm or 9pm, after clubs, activities, supper and homework.
 All meals are taken in the main school dining room, but pupils regularly pop back to their house for rounds of toast and catch-ups at break.
 The newer houses are very impressive (Jubilee poses as a feature from Architectural Digest) – but there's a rolling programme of refurbishment underway on some of the older ones too.

 And finally...